+Can you get allergies in the summer?
+In a word, yes.
 There are many triggers for allergies this summer, and the best thing is to know them so that you can be in a position to seek immediate medical attention.
-This article discusses the major causes of allergies and some common symptoms that should compel you to see asthma doctors.
+This article discusses the major causes of summer allergies and some common symptoms that should compel you to see asthma doctors.

 Most of the trees are at the end of pollen-fest, and this is the time that people are most vulnerable to allergic reactions.
 Not only trees but weeds and grasses are other trigger causes of asthma symptoms in summer.
 Some of the weeds to avoid include tumbleweed, sagebrush, Russian thistle, pigweed, and ragweed.

-Most of the weeds and some grasses such as red top and sweat vernal have a high concentration of pollen and fur.
-Therefore, you should keep away from these weeds and grasses.
-However, it is very difficult to stay away from all these grasses, and you are likely to come into contact with some grasses.
+Most of the weeds and some grasses such as red top and sweat vernal have a high concentration of pollen and fur—so keep away from these weeds and grasses.
+However, it is very difficult to stay away from all these grasses, and you are likely to come into contact with a few.
 When you start sneezing, you should immediately consult an allergist for monitoring.

 Smog is usually worse this time of the year.
 Air pollution is also at an all-time high leading to high chances of allergic and asthmatic conditions.
 The mix of chemicals from car exhaust and sunlight creates ozone, which could lead to devastating allergies.